mayowaolatunji/Game-Codes/README.md

 ## Additional Subheadings
 - **Token Minting Mechanism**: This section should explain the mechanism for minting tokens as rewards for the winners.

 - **Web3 Marketing Quests**: This section should provide details about the web3 marketing quests and how they are integrated into the game.

-- **Cryptocurrency Exchange Integration**: This section should explain how the convertible points are minted into exchangeable cryptocurrencies and the integration with a cryptocurrency exchange platform
+- **Cryptocurrency Exchange Integration**: This section should explain how the convertible points are minted into exchangeable cryptocurrencies and the integration with a cryptocurrency exchange platform.